-Now that you’ve had a quick glimpse of the differences between these words, it’s time to see the contexts and the elements you need to know in order to use them correctly.
+Now that you’ve learned the key differences between these words, it’s time to see the contexts and the elements you need to know in order to use them correctly.

-In Spanish, ‘calor’ is a masculine noun that we use to talk about the weather or the physical feeling that a person experiences when it’s exposed to something caliente (hot).
+In Spanish, ‘calor’ is a masculine noun that we use to talk about the weather or the physical feeling that a person experiences when it’s exposed to the sun or high-temperatures.
 So, depending on how it’s used, ‘calor’ can have different translations: